rentry/rentry.github.io/_posts/2022-08-06-gear-mountaineering.md

 ---
 layout: post
-title: "Favorite gear: <cite>Mountaineering: The Freedom of the Hills, Second Edition</cite>"
+title: "Favorite gear: <cite>Mountaineering: The Freedom of the Hills, Third Edition</cite>"
 date: 2022-08-06
 description: "In 1999, I moved from my Wyoming hometown to Oregon.
 Along the way, I stopped in Bozeman, Montana, and stayed with my cousin in his apartment in an abandoned brewery.
 On that trip, he gave me one of my favorite books I've ever owned."
 image: assets/images/2022-8-gear-1.jpg